Visa policy of Palau: Visa on arrival

 Citizens of any countries (except Bangladesh and Myanmar) may obtain a visa on arrival.

 The visa is valid for a maximum stay of 30 days but can be extended twice for a fee.
-In order to obtain a visa on arrival visitors are required to have a proof of sufficient funds (200 USD per week).
+In order to obtain a visa on arrival, visitors are required to have a proof of sufficient funds (USD 200 in per week).

 Visa required in advance

 Citizens of the following countries must obtain a visa in advance: